-(C2.2a) Select the options that best describe your organization's frequency and time horizon for identifying and assessing climate-related risks.
+(C2.2a) Select the options that best describe your organization's frequency and time horizon for identifying and assessing climaterelated risks.

-'''' How far into the future are risks considered?
-Comment Six-monthly or more frequently , Ryder identifies and assesses climate-related risks on an annual basis with a projection of 6-10 years.
+Frequency of monitoring How far into the future are risks considered?
+Comment Row 1 Six-monthly or more frequently >6 years Ryder identifies and assesses climate-related risks on an annual basis with a projection of 6-10 years.